monitoringartist/ZenPacks.JanGaraj.TcpStat/README.md

 ------

 You must first have, or install, Zenoss 4.
-This ZenPack was tested against Zenoss 4.2.
+This ZenPack was tested against Zenoss 4.2.5.
 You can download the free Core version of Zenoss from http://community.zenoss.org/community/download.

 Monitored Systems
 -----------------

-On monitored system, ss comand must be installed and SSH daemon properly configured.
+On monitored system, /bin/cat command must be installed and SSH daemon properly configured.
+ZenPack fetchs statistic from /proc/net/tcp and /proc/net/tcp6.
+Notes:
+- netstat command is slow (especially if you have box with 40k connections)
+- ss command is quick, but its location depends on Linux distribution
+- the best approach is using directly /proc/net/tcp(6) in this case

 Installation